 In fact, both retinol and vitamin C are naturally found in younger and non-sun-damaged skin, in the form of retinyl palmitate and ascorbic acid.
 "They work to keep it healthy and renewed," Paula adds.
 "In fact, vitamin C is our skin’s most abundant antioxidant!”

 Some of the confusion about using these two ingredients together is also likely down to the fact that they are both are potent actives that have the potential to irritate—if you have sensitive skin, you may find that using one active at a time in the mornings and evenings suits you better.
-If you’re using a new active for the first time, it's always worth incorporating it into your routine gradually to see how your skin reacts.
+If you’re using a new active for the first time, as well as mastering how to use vitamin C serum like La Roche-Posay Pure Vitamin C10 Serum properly, it's always worth incorporating it into your routine gradually to see how your skin reacts.

 All that said, not every formula containing vitamin A can be used at any time of day—so it may be less of a headache to choose a formula containing both if you want to use these two ingredients at the same time.